giangmy1903/Policy-Interventions-for-Student-Success-A-Look-at-Disparities-at-the-School-District-of-Beloit/README.md

 4. **Handling missing values:** Observations lacking numeric data were dropped, and missing categorical values were replaced with a `NULL` category.
 5. **Encoding:** All categorical variables were one‑hot encoded.
 Continuous variables were standardised for PCA and regression modelling.

-The cleaned dataset is saved in the data/ folder (if provided) for reproducibility.

 ## Exploratory analysis & methodology

 The cleaned data were explored through descriptive statistics and visualisation. **Principal component analysis (PCA)** was used to address multicollinearity and reduce dimensionality: the first ~40 principal components explained about 80 % of the variance. **Lasso regression** was then applied to select the most influential predictors for Math and Reading scores.
 Separate linear models were estimated for Math and Reading scores, and heteroskedasticity tests (White’s and Breusch-Pagan) were conducted.
 Robust standard errors were used for the Math model because the White test indicated heteroskedasticity (p ≈ 0.0024, not reported in the case study but noted in the accompanying DSDA technical report).